Amari Cooper Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Recent Performances

-- Cooper put together an 85-yard performance against the Football Team last week on seven catches while being targeted 11 times and scoring one touchdown.
+- In last week's outing against the Football Team, Cooper was targeted 11 times, totaling 85 yards on seven receptions while scoring one touchdown.

-- Cooper's 14 receptions (23 targets) have netted him 144 yards (48.0 ypg) and two touchdowns over his last three games.
+- Over his last three outings, Cooper has 144 receiving yards on 14 receptions (23 targets), with two touchdowns, averaging 48.0 yards per game.

 Cooper's Dallas Teammates